 Education has always fascinated Frank Gehry.
 In 1968, he volunteered with his sister to teach fifth graders in an L.A. public school how to design an imaginary city using blocks and cardboard, facilitating discussion about urban planning issues.
 One of his philanthropic projects is Turnaround Arts: California, co-founded by Gehry and Malissa Feruzzi Shriver as a West Coast wing of the Kennedy Center’s national arts education program.

 Designed as a glass-fronted box so that a passerby can see in, the Beckmen YOLA Center will feature a dropped floor and raised ceiling allowing the orchestra to have 45 feet of space above it for optimal acoustics.
 The pop-up transparent roof will let sunlight stream into the 260-seat concert hall below.
 Retractable walls will give the building additional flexibility allowing it to be quickly broken up into concert, rehearsal and teaching sections.
 The Center is named though a generous contribution from longtime LA Phil supporter and Board Chair Tom Beckmen and his wife Judy, a director of The Music Center’s Blue Ribbon.
-The Beckmen YOLA Center will open its doors in the fall of 2020.
+The Beckmen YOLA Center opened its doors in the fall of 2021.

 Set Design for Don Giovanni